Roy Hodgson: Watford

+Return to Crystal Palace

+On 21 March 2023, Hodgson returned to Crystal Palace as their manager until the end of the 2022–23 season, following the sacking of his initial successor Patrick Vieira.
+His first game back in charge was a 2–1 win over Leicester City on 1 April, ending Palace's 13-match winless run with their first win of the calendar year.
+Hodgson went on to keep the club well away from relegation, winning five and drawing three of his 10 matches back in charge to ensure they finished in eleventh place.

+On 3 July 2023, Hodgson agreed to stay on as Crystal Palace's manager for the coming season, after signing a new one-year deal.

+On 12 February 2024, Hodgson's 200th (and, as it turned out, final) game in charge of the club saw a 1–3 home defeat to London rivals Chelsea.
+This left Palace 15th in the Premier League table, five points above the relegation zone, having won six of their previous 24 matches and lost 10 of their past 16 Premier League games at that point in the 2023–24 season.
+On 15 February, amidst reports he was on the verge of being sacked and replaced by Oliver Glasner, Hodgson was taken to hospital after being taken ill during a training session.
+The club confirmed on 19 February that Hodgson had stepped down as manager, and was replaced by Glasner.

 Personal life

 Hodgson is married to Sheila, and together they have a son, Christopher.
+The couple reside in Chelsea, London.

-Hodgson is known to be a fan of the authors Sebastian Faulks, John Updike, Philip Roth and Saul Bellow.
-He is multilingual: In addition to his native English, he speaks fluent Swedish, German, Italian, and French.
+Hodgson is multilingual: in addition to his native English, he speaks fluent Swedish, German, Italian and French.
+He enjoys reading and is known to be a fan of the authors Sebastian Faulks, John Updike, Philip Roth and Saul Bellow.

 Although Hodgson played for Berea Park in South Africa's white-only National Football League during the 1970s, he has stated his admiration for Nelson Mandela and coached a World XI team in a charity football event in Mandela's honour in August 1999.
-Upon his appointment as the manager of England's national football team in May 2012 he was asked about his time during the apartheid era; he stated that he only played in South Africa for footballing reasons, as did his teammates at the club and not because of a political belief.
+Upon his appointment as the manager of England's national football team in May 2012, he was asked about his time during the apartheid era; he stated that he only played in South Africa for footballing reasons, as did his teammates at the club and not because of a political belief.

 Hodgson was made a Knight, First Class, of the Order of the Lion of Finland in September 2012.
-He received an Honorary Doctorate from the University of York on 22 January 2016.
+He received an honorary doctorate from the University of York on 22 January 2016.

 In 2018, Hodgson was made a Freeman of the Borough of Croydon.
 He was made a Commander of the Order of British Empire (CBE) in 2022, receiving his medal from Prince William, Duke of Cambridge, the president of the Football Association.
-He reflected that "I think when you are recognised by your country for services to the sport that you've loved and served, I think you've got to regard that as the ultimate accolade".
+He reflected: "I think when you are recognised by your country for services to the sport that you've loved and served, I think you've got to regard that as the ultimate accolade".